slatedocs/slate/source/includes/_endpoint-dataset.md

 savepoints | Lists the saved versions for this dataset.
 See [Versions](#versions). weight_variables | Includes the available variables to be used as weight filters | Makes available the public and user-created filters.
-See [Filters](#filters). multitables | Similar to filters, displays all available multitables comparisons | Contains all available comparisons.
+See [Filters](#filters). multitables | Similar to filters, displays all available multitables.
+See [Multitables](#mulitables) comparisons | Contains all available comparisons.
 See [Comparisons](#comparisons). forks | Returns all the forks created from this dataset decks | The list of all decks on this dataset for the authenticated user